SpEL

 -

-when working with strings in the expression, it is possible to call any method of the
+when working with strings in the expression, it’s possible to call any method of the

 String